magicsandbox-ai/magicsandbox/apps/About/index.md

 - author: `magicsandbox`
 - name: `Notes`
 - version: `1.0.0`

+#### How is my data backed up and synced across devices?

+Your data (chat history, notes, etc.) is primarily saved using your browser's storage and periodically backed up on Magic Sandbox's servers.
+The sync behavior varies depending on your plan:

+- **Free Tier:** if your browser's storage is cleared (which some privacy-focused browsers do occasionally), your data is restored from the latest backup.
+Think of this as an emergency backup.
+- **Magic Sandbox Plus:** your data is continuously synced across all of your devices.

+We recommend not using incognito mode when using Magic Sandbox.
+When using incognito mode, your browser doesn't store any data, so any data saved after your latest backup will be lost.

+#### Why do I sometimes need to approve a chat's cost?

+When you chat with your assistant with an app open, the app can provide additional information to your assistant.
+This extra information can help your assistant be more helpful, but it also increases the cost of using the AI model - occasionally you'll be asked to approve that this higher cost is acceptable.

 #### The amount I approved an app to spend is different than the amount I was charged?